EdwardDixon/snake/README.md

 From the main repo folder, run `python setup.py install`

 ## Usage
 Fairly easy really `from snake.activations import Snake`.
 The `Snake` constructor [(code here)](snake/activations.py) has an optional **learnable** parameter alpha which defaults to 1.
 The authors of the paper find values between 5 and 50 work quite well for "known-periodic" data, while for better results with non-periodic data, you should choose a small value like 0.2.
 The constructor also takes an `alpha_learnable` parameter which defaults to `True`, so that you can disable "learnability" if your experiments so require.

 ## Sample code
 There's a notebook, still quite rough - [example.ipynb](example.ipynb).
+Early indications are that good choices of hyperparameters are quite important for best results (though snake's own parameter trains quite readily).

 ## Acknowledgements